Adibab/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 console.log(f1())
 console.log(y)

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Answer -
+10 : because line 26 is accessing the variable declared on line 1 due to closure.
+undefined : because the f1 function isn't returning anything.
+reference error:  because the y variable only exists in the scope of the f1 function.

 ## Question 3